ToshioCP/Gtk4-tutorial/gfm/sec14.md

 15 }
 ~~~

-- 6: Generate GtkApplication object.
+- 6: Generates GtkApplication object.
-- 8-10: Connect "startup", "activate" and "open signals to their handlers.
+- 8-10: Connects "startup", "activate" and "open signals to their handlers.
-- 12: Run the application.
+- 12: Runs the application.
-- 13-14: release the reference to the application and return the status.
+- 13-14: releases the reference to the application and returns the status.

 ## startup signal handler

 Startup signal is emitted just after the application is generated.
 What the signal handler needs to do is initialization of the application.

-- Build the widgets using ui file.
+- Builds the widgets using ui file.
-- Connect button signals and their handlers.
+- Connects button signals and their handlers.
-- Set CSS.
+- Sets CSS.

 The handler is as follows.